 Sweet potato vines are the classic "spiller" plant for container gardens.
 They are easy to grow, beautiful, and their long tendrils spill wonderfully over the edges of containers and down the sides.
-They are available in a wide array of colors, from almost black to chartreuse, and there are several different leaf shapes to choose from.
+They are available in a wide array of colors from almost black to chartreuse, and there are several different leaf shapes to choose from.

 - They thrive in well-drained soil and need to be fertilized regularly during the growing season.

-Keep an eye on these sneaky plants, though.
+- Keep an eye on these sneaky plants, though.
 Sweet potato vines can get unruly.
 Sometimes they even attempt a takeover and try to dominate the container, in which case they need to be pruned.

 Sweet potato vines can become victims of the golden tortoise beetle.
 This beetle looks like a teardrop of molten gold has landed on your sweet potato vine.
 While interesting to look at, the beetle will munch holes in your leaves, making them look like Swiss cheese in a very short amount of time.

 Depending on where you live, there are a couple other pests that feast on sweet potato vines.
 The sweet potato looper is a caterpillar that chews on the leaves.
 The sweet potato whitefly can drain the plant of nutrients and stunt its growth.
 In some areas, sweet potato weevils may pose problems as well.